syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/HidingControls/How-to-auto-hide-a-control-when-an-application-loads.md

 ---
 layout: post
-title: How to auto hide a control when an application loads
+title: How to auto hide a control when an application loads | WindowsForms | Syncfusion
 description: How to auto hide a control when an application loads
 platform: WindowsForms
 control: DockingManager